 All of the additional DVCS commands, such as p4 push or p4 switch, are available automatically in the usual fashion.
-For example: p4.run\push().
-See p4.run\<cmd>() for details.
+For example: p4.run_push().
+See p4.run<cmd>() for details.

-p4.iterate\<spectype>( arguments ) -> P4.Spec
+p4.iterate<spectype>(arguments) -> P4.Spec

-The iterate\<spectype>() methods are shortcut methods that allow you to quickly iterate through clients, labels, branches, etc. Valid <spectypes> are clients, labels, branches, changes, streams, jobs, users, groups, depots and servers.
-Valid arguments are any arguments that would be valid for the corresponding run\<spectype>() command.
+The iterate<spectype>() methods are shortcut methods that allow you to quickly iterate through clients, labels, branches, etc. Valid <spectypes> are clients, labels, branches, changes, streams, jobs, users, groups, depots and servers.
+Valid arguments are any arguments that would be valid for the corresponding run <spectype>() command.

 '''

 for client in p4.iterate_clients():

+'''

+'''

 do something with the client spec

-is equivalent to:

 '''